microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 #### MicrophoneStream.unity
 Example usage of MicStream.cs to select and record beam-formed audio from the hololens.
 In editor, the script lets you choose if you want to beam-form capture on voice or on the room.
 When running, press 'Q' to start the stream you selected, 'W' will stop the stream, 'A' starts recording a wav file, and 'S' stops the recording, saves it to your Music library, and prints the full path of the audio clip.

+#### MotionControllerTest.unity
+This scene shows how to render motion controllers in your app.
+It also contains a debug panel to help diagnose the state of a connected controller.

 #### SelectedObjectKeywords.unity
 Example on how to send keyword messages to currently selected dynamically instantiated object.